HIPAA Risk Assessment Requirements

 What a HIPAA Risk Assessment Actually Is

-The regulation requires a documented risk assessment.
-That means it can't be a spreadsheet that exists only in someone's head.
+The regulation requires a documented risk assessment — meaning it can't be a spreadsheet that exists only in someone's head.
 It can't be a consultant's report that sits on a shelf gathering dust after they leave.
-It must be an organizational artifact—dated, signed by appropriate leadership, and referenced when you're making compliance decisions going forward.
-The fact that it's documented and discoverable means it has to hold up to scrutiny from an HHS auditor reviewing your practices.
+It must be an organizational artifact — dated, signed by appropriate leadership, and referenced when you're making compliance decisions going forward.

 The assessment must also identify where each system lives physically and what the access points are.
 Is the system on-premises in a locked data center?
 Running in cloud infrastructure?
 Accessible from employee laptops?
 Accessed remotely from clinicians' homes through a VPN?
 Each access point creates a potential threat vector, and different locations have fundamentally different threat profiles.
-A system locked in your data center faces insider threats and physical theft.
-A system accessible from the public internet faces external attacks.
-A system on employee laptops faces device theft and compromised home networks.
-Understanding location and access tells you what categories of threats you need to address.
+Understanding location and access tells you what categories of threats you need to address, which is where scope definition becomes critical.

 Scope is where many risk assessments fail because organizations either make it so broad it becomes unwieldy or so narrow it misses critical systems.
 You could theoretically conduct a risk assessment of your entire healthcare organization, but that's impractical and overwhelming.
 Instead, scope is typically defined by department, system, or business function.
 A hospital might conduct one risk assessment scoped to the EHR system, another to the billing system, another to the laboratory information system.
 Each assessment is bounded and specific.